The CEDRA CorporationTM

 - specifying a valid elevation range.

-of continuity so as to bias the TIN creation.
+- taking into consideration "break lines" or lines of continuity so as to bias the TIN creation.

 - Ability to merge two TINs to form a new TIN.